-Dental bridge is a good solution for a missing tooth, especially if it affects your smile.
+A dental bridge is a good solution for a missing tooth, primarily if it affects your smile.
 It is a cheaper alternative to implants, but not always possible.
 Bridges usually consist of at least three crowns fused together.

 While our lab technicians fabricate your bridge, Dr. Zemskova will place a temporary bridge in your mouth to protect the exposed teeth and gums.